decilem/MA-RE-LicenseCourseNotes/README.md

 * Power of Sale Clause: allows lender to take the property and sell it if the borrower defaults on the terms of the loan
 * Defeasance Clause: automatically relives the collateral of the bank claim when the loan is paid bank
 * Due on Sale Clause: entire payment

+> **Due on sale clause** – also known as alienation or assumption clause; permits lender to accelerate maturity date of the loan in the
+> event of a title transfer; prevents transfer of mortgage to a third party

 * Garn-St. Germain Act: Due on sale clause can't triggered on death, devising property, leasing, marriage, divorce or transfer to a family trust
 * Subordination Clause: